MysteryPancake/Houdini-OpenCL/README.md

 If using @-bindings, `@KERNEL` automatically generates the kernel arguments for you.
 If not, you have to add them manually.

+Attributes are bound in the order defined in the "Bindings" tab.
 You can use whatever naming you want, it won't affect anything.
-Attributes are bound in the order defined in the "Bindings" tab.

-OpenCL binds regular attributes as arrays.
-Array attributes are binded like subarrays within a larger array.
+Houdini binds most attributes as arrays.
+Array attributes are also bound as arrays, by flattening them into a giant array.

 ### Floating types: `float, vector2, vector, vector4, matrix2, matrix3, matrix`